Book Review of

 Lynn's Review

-The Lady and The Highwayman book has been in my TBR pile since last fall.
-I finally picked it up recently when I needed a lighter read.
-The Lady and The Highwayman is considered a proper romance book.
+The Lady and the Highwayman by Sarah M. Eden sat in my TBR pile for quite a whilel before I finally picked it up.
+I decided to finally pick it up when I needed a lighter read.
+The Lady and the Highwayman is considered a proper romance book.
 It is romance without the graphic details.

 This book is about two authors during the Victorian age.
-In many ways, they are the same, but in many ways they are also different.
+In many ways, they are the same, but in others, they are different.
 She is the headmistress of a school, who is not only an author of novels for the upper class, but also writes stories for the working class under a pseudonym.
-He was a sea urchin who also became a successful writer, but he uses his money to fight for the working class and for children.
+He was a sea urchin who also became a successful writer, but he used his money to fight for the working class and for children.

 This book was a fun read that included romance and mystery.
 I thought the author’s writing was very creative in this one.
 It wasn’t your typical cheesy proper romance read.